LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 senderAddress = address corresponding to trs.senderPublicKey
 height = height of the block including trs

-numAvailableUnlockObjects = number of unlockObject in voterStore(senderAddress).pendingUnlocks
+for each unlockObject in voterStore(senderAddress).pendingUnlocks:
-                            with hasWaited(unlockObject, senderAddress, height)
+    if (hasWaited(unlockObject, senderAddress, height)
         and not isPunished(unlockObject, senderAddress, height)
-                            and isCertificateGenerated(unlockObject)
+        and isCertificateGenerated(unlockObject)):

-if numAvailableUnlockObjects >= 1:
         return True
-else:

 return False
 ```

 The definition and rationale for the `isCertificateGenerated` function is part of [LIP "Introduce unlocking condition for incentivizing certificate generation"][LIP-incentivizeCertificateGeneration].